BaltaZar-7/BaltaTools/README.md

 Slightly better than regular hatchet in struggles and breakdown.
 Main benefit that it is lighter than the original hatchet.
 Can opening, harvest saplings, struggle and carcass harvesting. (animations work too!)
+Can be used as tool in blueprints where vanilla hatchet is accepted.
 Can be found in the Trader pool above 400 trust.
 <img width="709" height="845" alt="BaltaToolsHatchet" src="https://github.com/user-attachments/assets/e6b1c763-a0e8-490f-bdb4-041a5d9adba7" />
 ## Splitting Axe